Terms And Conditions

 – You are prohibited from using any services or facilities provided in connection with this website to compromise security or tamper with system resources and/or accounts.
 The use or distribution of tools designed for compromising security (eg password guessing programs, cracking tools, or network probing tools) is strictly prohibited.
 If you become involved in any violation of system security, Carpet Removal Sydney reserves the right to release your details to system administrators at other sites in order to assist them in resolving security incidents.
 Carpet Removal Sydney reserves the right to investigate suspected violations of these Terms of Use.

 – Carpet Removal Sydney reserves the right to fully cooperate with any law enforcement authorities or court order requesting or directing Carpet Removal Sydney to disclose the identity of anyone posting any email messages, or publishing or otherwise making available any materials that are believed by Carpet Removal Sydney in its sole discretion to violate these Terms of Use.
-By accepting this agreement you waive and hold harmless Carpet Removal Sydney from any claims resulting from any action taken by Carpet Removal Sydney during or as a result of its investigations and/or from any actions taken as a consequence of investigations by either Carpet Removal Sydney or law enforcement authorities.
+By accepting this agreement, you waive and hold harmless Carpet Removal Sydney from any claims resulting from any action taken by Carpet Removal Sydney during or as a result of its investigations and/or from any actions taken as a consequence of investigations by either Carpet Removal Sydney or law enforcement authorities.

 Miscellaneous

-– These Terms of Use will be governed and interpreted pursuant to the laws of New South Wales, Australia notwithstanding any principles of conflicts of law.
+– These Terms of Use will be governed and interpreted pursuant to the laws of New South Wales, Australia, notwithstanding any principles of conflicts of law.
 You specifically consent to personal jurisdiction in New South Wales in connection with any dispute between you and Carpet Removal Sydney arising out of these Terms of Use or pertaining to the subject matter hereof.
 The parties to these Terms of Use each agree that the exclusive venue for any dispute between the parties arising out of these Terms of Use will be in the state and federal courts in New South Wales.
+If any part of these Terms of Use is unlawful, void, or unenforceable, that part will be deemed severable and will not affect the validity and enforceability of any remaining provisions.

 – You agree that no joint venture, partnership, employment, or agency relationship exists between you and Carpet Removal Sydney as a result of this agreement or the use of Carpet Removal Sydney’s website.

-– These Terms of Use along with any additional terms and conditions included by Carpet Removal Sydney on this website together constitute the entire agreement among the parties relating to this subject matter, superseding all prior or contemporaneous communications and proposals, whether electronic, oral, or written, between the user and Carpet Removal Sydney with respect to Carpet Removal Sydney’s websites.
+– These Terms of Use, along with any additional terms and conditions included by Carpet Removal Sydney on this website together constitute the entire agreement among the parties relating to this subject matter, superseding all prior or contemporaneous communications and proposals, whether electronic, oral, or written, between the user and Carpet Removal Sydney with respect to Carpet Removal Sydney’s websites.

 – A printed version of such documents and of any notice given in electronic form shall be admissible in judicial or administrative proceedings based upon or relating to the agreement to the same extent and subject to the same conditions as other business documents and records originally generated and maintained in printed form.